 early 14c., bikere, "to skirmish, fight," perhaps from Middle Dutch bicken "to slash, stab, attack," + -er, Middle English frequentative suffix (as in blabber, hover, patter).
-Meaning "to quarrel, petulantly contend with words" is from mid-15c.
-Meaning "make a noisy, repeated clatter" is from 1748.
+The meaning "to quarrel, petulantly contend with words" is from mid-15c.
+The meaning "make a noisy, repeated clatter" is from 1748.
 Related: Bickered; bickering.

 c.
 1300, "a skirmish, a confused battle;" from the same source as bicker (v.).
 In modern use, often to describe the sound of a flight of an arrow or other repeated, loud, rapid sounds, in which sense it is perhaps at least partly echoic.